chrishuson/course-files/README.md

 # High school mathematics course files

 This repository hosts files for my high school mathematics courses.
 The Github Pages functionality renders the files as a website at <https://math.huson.com/course-files/>.
-The `/docs` directory contains this year's courses: Precalculus, Career Financial Management, and Modeling.
+The `/docs` directory contains this year's courses: Geometry and Precalculus (Algebra 2).
 Prior-year files are in the root directory.

 Most of the files are composed in markdown (class slides) or $\LaTeX$ (printed problem sets).